New Year’s Resolutions From the TorchLight Team

-My 2020 intention is to get uncomfortable.
+My New Year’s resolution is to get uncomfortable.
 We often seek out what is most comfortable to us or what is routine and easy.
 For me, this year is about finding those challenges or uncomfortable situations and leaning into them instead of avoiding them.
 Reframing them as a positive experience can make me better and help me grow.

 For all us, that includes leaning into moments where you have to give some not so positive feedback with the intention of helping a candidate or client.
 It can also mean doing more cold calls or other sometimes uncomfortable tasks or taking steps in your personal health like running and meditating.

 Where did 2019 go?
-My goal this year is to stop and smell the roses a little more so that at the end of the year, I am not saying, “Where did the year go, but what a great year this was!”
+My New Year’s resolution this year is to stop and smell the roses a little more so that at the end of the year, I am not saying, “Where did the year go, but what a great year this was!”
 My wish for myself and all professionals is to slow down a bit and spend more quality time with family and friends.
-Enjoy your co-workers, after all they are like a second family.
+Enjoy your co-workers, after all, they are like a second family.
 Get to know something about them you didn’t know before.
-Incorporate something peaceful into your world like meditation, mindfulness and yoga.
+Incorporate something peaceful into your world like meditation, mindfulness, and yoga.
 A calmer and quieter mind and body will help you to be totally present both personally and professionally.

-I want to be more in the moment in 2020.
+My goal for 2020 is to be more in the moment.
 I will try to focus more energy on enjoying the now and living in the present instead of focusing/worrying about what is next.
 I want to take more time and appreciate today—it is a gift and that’s why they call it the present.

 My 2020 New Year’s resolution for professionals is to take your time as well.
 Whether it is looking for a new job or a new employee, don’t rush the process.
 For job seekers, take time to look over your resume and make changes.
 Take time to research the companies you are applying to.
 This goes for answering questions during interviews or replying to emails from hiring managers.
 For hiring managers, take the time to pinpoint exactly what you are looking for in your next employee and don’t make a rush hire.
 Slow down and vet your candidates to ensure they would be a good fit.